josueBarretogit/manga-tui/README.md

 ```

 ## Motivation
-I wanted to make a "How linux user does ..." but for manga, [here is the video](https://www.youtube.com/watch?v=K0FsGRqEc1c)
+I wanted to make a "How linux user does ..." but for manga, [here is the video](https://www.youtube.com/watch?v=K0FsGRqEc1c) also this is a great excuse to start reading manga again

 ## Credits

 Many thanks to Mangadex for providing the free API please consider supporting them ❤️  <br />
-Many thanks to the [Ratatui organization](https://github.com/ratatui-org) for making such a good library for making TUI's 🐭 <br />
+Many thanks to the [Ratatui organization](https://github.com/ratatui-org) for making such a good library for making TUI's in rust 🐭 <br />
 Many thanks to the developer of the [Ratatui-image crate](https://crates.io/crates/ratatui-image) for providing a widget that renders images in the terminal 🖼️ <br />

 Consider giving a star to this project ⭐